ukend0464/minesweeper/README.md

 - First-click protection
 - Question mark flags

+## About the Author

+Massimo Vecoli is a passionate developer with a love for creating engaging games and applications.
+Based in Switzerland, Massimo enjoys building open-source projects that are both educational and entertaining.

+### Other Projects by Massimo

+- **Jupiter Star**: A conceptual game where players navigate through the solar system, built with the Godot game engine.
+This exciting project is currently in the concept phase but shows great promise.

 ## License

 This project is open source and available under the MIT License.